Diamond Creek railway station: History

 Diamond Creek was one of the last stations in Melbourne controlled by the staff and ticket safeworking system, including the use of semaphore signals.
 The station was a break between two sections of the safeworking system: Eltham to Diamond Creek, and Diamond Creek to Hurstbridge.
-As a result, Metro Trains' staff were required to operate the safeworking system, including operating the points for the crossing loop.
-In 2008, the signals and the points were upgraded to be controlled electronically and, in early 2013, the safe working system was converted to Automatic & Track Control (ATC).
+As a result, staff of Metro Trains were required to operate the safeworking system, including operating the points for the crossing loop.
+In 2008, the signals and the points were upgraded to be controlled electronically, which also resulted in the previously-bidirectional platform 2 becoming uni-directional with only Hurstbridge-bound trains able to use it.
+In early 2013, the safe working system was converted to Automatic & Track Control (ATC), and platform 2 resignalled to become bi-directional again.

-On 15 May 2019, the Level Crossing Removal Project announced that planning for the duplication of 1.5 km of track between Diamond Creek and Wattle Glen was underway, with construction commencing in early 2022.
-As part of the duplication works, Platform 2 also received an upgrade.
+On 15 May 2019, the Level Crossing Removal Project announced planning for the duplication of 1.5 km of track between Diamond Creek and Wattle Glen was underway, with construction commencing in early 2022.
+As part of the duplication works, Platform 2 received an upgrade to allow it to be used full-time.
 Works were completed in 2023.

-On 30 April 2023, the rebuilt Platform 2 opened and was rebuilt to meet modern safety and accessibility standards.
-The rebuilt Platform 2 included installation of new platform shelters, resurfacing the platform from white concrete to asphalt, new platform and entrance signages, a new access ramp with a new upgraded pedestrian crossing gates which were upgraded from occupational pedestrian crossing to swing gates pedestrian crossings.
-The pedestrian crossing is located southbound of the station.
-Platform 1 largely stayed the same, the only thing changed was the new platform signages installed.

-Prior to the duplication north of the station in 2023, both platforms were bi-directional.
-After the duplication was completed, citybound trains must depart from the upgraded platform 2 (which was built in 1994) while Hurstbridge-bound trains must depart from the larger original platform 1.
-This platform numbering arrangement is uncommon across stations with two platforms with citybound trains typically using platform 1 and outbound typically using platform 2.
+As part of the upgrades, platform 2 was widened, resurfaced, and received new shelters.
+A new access ramp to platform 2 was also built, new signage was installed on both platforms, and the pedestrian crossing at the city end received bells and swing gates.

+As part of the upgrade, platform 2 was resignalled for bi-directional operation and is now only used by citybound trains.
+Platform 1 retained it's bidirectional signalling to allow trains from the city to terminate there during disruptions, but is normally only used by Hurstbridge-bound trains under normal circumstances.

+The platform numbering here is rather unusual for Melbourne, as conventionally platform 1 is always on the left when facing the City.
+But at Diamond Creek it is the other way around, with platform 2 is on the left and platform 1 on the right.